mrush-ilao/ilao-documentation/docs/source/cms_tools_admin.rst

 * A title
 * A relationship to an existing toolbox
+* A content description.
+This is used throughout the website.
 * A primary legal category
 * A selector form label; this will appear on the toolbox page
 * An effort level.
 Use easy for anything that can be completed in 1 week or less, medium for anything that takes 1-6 months and hard for anything that typically takes 6 months or more.